Suprith-44/rakathon_2024/README.md

 # RagandUnlearn.ai

-## A MLaaS Platform for creating Customizable and Compliant Gen AI Assistants
+## A MLaaS Platform for creating Customizable and Responsible AI Assistants

 ![RagAndUnlearn](RagAndUnlearn.jpg)